Are you looking for a pair of minimalist shoes for your child? Do you prefer that your child wears a pair of minimalist instead of supportive shoes?

-Should we stick with lightweight and flexible shoes with minimal support, or do we want something more substantial and supportive?
+There is one common question parents ask me: Should we provide children with lightweight and flexible shoes with minimal support, or do we want something more substantial and supportive?

-I have been working for a children’s shoe store for over 7 years now, and we specialize in kids who have foot and leg problems.
-While I am a firm believer that kids need sturdy, supportive shoes to keep their feet and legs healthy, many parents prefer to provide their kids with xero shoes (also called minimalist shoes).
+I have been working for a specialized children’s shoe store for over 10 years now, where we specialize in children who have foot and leg problems, but we provide regular shoe fittings as well.
+While I am a firm believer that children need to wear sturdy, supportive shoes to keep their feet and legs healthy, many parents prefer to provide their children with Xero shoes (also referred as minimalist shoes).

-What Are Xero Shoes? – Lightweight And Flexible!
+What are Xero Shoes? – The Most Lightweight and Flexible Shoes!

 Xero shoes fall under the category of minimalist shoes.
 They are made to imitate the shape and structure of human feet so that they can give us the feeling that we are walking barefoot.
 These shoes have recently gained popularity, especially among kids because they allow feet to develop naturally and give freedom to your children’s feet.

-A number of parents have told me how they don’t want their kids wearing supportive shoes because they will make their childrens’ feet and legs lazy if they don’t have to work as hard.
-While I don’t agree with this statement, I would say that it all depends on foot anatomy, and since no pair of feet are the same, what works for some children, won’t work for others.
+A number of parents have told me how they don’t want their kids wearing supportive shoes because they will make their children’s’ feet and legs lazy, since when they are wearing supportive shoes the feet don’t have to work as hard.
+While I don’t entirely agree with this statement, I would say that it all depends on each individual foot anatomy, and since no pair of feet are the same, what might work for some children, might not work for others.

-These type of shoes are designed for walking and running and they are lightweight, flexible and durable at an affordable price range.
+Xero shoes are designed for walking and running, and they are lightweight, flexible and durable at an affordable price range.

-Xero Shoes consist of a thin rubber sole.
-The thin rubber sole protects the feet of your little ones while allowing them all the freedom and flexibility they need.
-It is because of these thin rubber soles that xero shoes can mimic barefoot motion and give your kids the sensation of walking barefoot.
+Xero shoes consist of a thin rubber sole.
+The thin rubber sole protects the feet of your children while allowing them all the freedom and flexibility that they need.
+It is because of these thin rubber soles that xero shoes can mimic barefoot motion and give your children the feeling of walking barefoot.

-These types of shoes are mostly available with shoelaces, but there are styles offered with velcro closure as well, so you can choose which suits your little one’s feet the best.
+These types of shoes are mostly available with shoelaces, but there are styles offered with Velcro closure as well, in case your child doesn’t know how to tie his/her shoes yet.

 They also offer complete freedom to children’s feet and can be worn all day long without the feeling that they are wearing shoes.
-For parents who don’t want their children wearing shoes that are sturdy and supportive, they need xero or minimalist shoes!
+For parents who don’t want their children wearing shoes that are sturdy and supportive, Xero shoes are the way to go.

-Xero shoes are versatile and can be worn for any purpose, but please remember that if your child is experiencing foot or leg pain, you must switch them to a pair of more supportive, sturdy shoes!
+Xero shoes are versatile and can be worn for any purpose, but please remember that if your child is experiencing foot or leg pain, you must switch them to a pair of supportive shoes.